 Yes.
-Residents need to seek approval from the home to go out on temporary absences.
+Residents who are fully immunized will need to seek approval from the home to go out on temporary absences.
 Homes are asked to accommodate these requests wherever operationally feasible.

 Note that requests for approval do not need to be made in writing.